-More than any of the other Mahavidyas, Bhudevi is identified with the earth, the creation in general, and the underlying energy that brings it to be and pervades it.
+Bhudevi is the earth (Gaia).
+She is the source of creation within the planetary matrix and the underlying energy that brings it to be and pervades it.
 This includes the basic physical elements found in nature.
 Her name itself translates into Mistress of the World, She Who’s Form is All, She Who Makes All the Worlds, She Who Dwells in the Five Basic Elements; Fire, Earth, Water, Metal, and Wood.
-The universe rests on Bhudevi, arises from her, melts away into her, and while it exists, is identified with her.
+The universe rests on Bhudevi, arises from her, and melts away into her.

-The world is said to emerge from her as a web emerges from a spider or as sparks emerge from fire.
+The world emerges from her as a web emerges from a spider or as sparks emerge from the fire.

 She is the mother of Brahma, Vishnu, and Shiva and the cause of their forms and functions, that is the cause of creation, maintenance, and destruction.
-Siva says in her praise: ‘whatever is knowable, is she herself’.
+Siva says in her praise: “whatever is knowable, is she herself”.
 This movable, immovable world during the ‘great cosmic dissolution’ goes to rest in her.
-She is the source of the vitality that pervades the physical creation as well as being identical with the creation itself.
+She is the source of the vitality that pervades the physical creation as well as being identical to the creation itself.

-Bhudevi not only nourishes the creation, she protects it.
+Bhudevi not only nourishes the creation but also protects it.
 She does this by assuming various forms to combat demonic forces and preserve and restore cosmic order.
-A demon slaying protector of the cosmos.
+A demon-slaying protector of the cosmos.

-In her role as creator and pervader of the cosmos Bhudevi is often identified with Saraswati, particularly as the goddess of speech, mistress of speech, and is identified with ultimate reality in the form of sound, the essence of sound.
-In terms of sound she is the Gayatri Mantra, the most sacred verses of the vedas.
+In her role as creator and pervader of the cosmos, Bhudevi is often identified with Saraswati, particularly as the goddess of speech, and mistress of speech, and is identified with ultimate reality in the form of sound, the essence of sound.
+In terms of sound, she is the Gayatri Mantra, the most sacred verse of the Vedas.
 She is also said to be kundalini sakti and as such is the energizing element of the human organism that is awakened in sadhana.

 Descriptions of Bhudevi’s beauty are legendary.
 She has a golden complexion and a beautiful face, framed with flowing hair the color of black bees.
 Her eyes are broad, her lips full and red, her nose delicate.
 Her breasts are high and firm, her waist is thin, and her thighs, buttocks, and navel are lovely.
-Her beautiful throat is decorated with ornaments, and her arms are made for embracing.
-Shiva is said to produce a third eye to view her more thoroughly.
+Her beautiful throat is decorated with ornaments.
+Shiva opens his third eye to view her more thoroughly.
 By other accounts she is said to be a beautiful young girl, to have a smiling face, and to have an attractive sexual organ.
 She is said to be the triangle itself – the yoni.

 Bhudevi never ceases to attend to the world.
 She nourishes the world that she oversees and protects.
-She is the food itself which all creatures depend.
+She is the food itself on which all creatures depend on.
 Her smiling face reveals her gracious attitude toward the world and all those creatures who depend on her for sustenance.